-As long as a particular diseases is treated as an evil, invincible predator, not just a disease, most people with cancer will indeed be demoralized by learning what disease they have.
+As long as a particular disease is treated as an evil, invincible predator, not just a disease, most people with cancer will indeed be demoralized by learning what disease they have.
 The solution is hardly to stop telling cancer patients the truth, but to rectify the conception of the disease, to de-mythicize it.

-In her 1978 essay, Sontag studies the history of expression for two diseases; tuberculosis (of which her father died young) and cancer (of which Sontag died).
-She argues that far from aiding our communication the figurative language we use obscures the reality of experience.1
+In her 1978 essay, Sontag studies the history of expression for two diseases: tuberculosis (of which her father died young) and cancer (of which Sontag died).
+She argues that far from aiding our communication, the figurative language we use obscures the reality of experience.1

 Metaphors appear when we lack proper words to describe what something is.
-“Death reigned in corners” wrote Daniel Defoe in 1722 about the devastating black plague, the likeness of the plague to a monarch (someone who reigns) is a powerful metaphor.
-But does it tell us what the victims suffered?
+“Death reigned in corners” wrote Daniel Defoe in 1722 about the devastating black plague.
+The likeness of the plague to a monarch (someone who reigns) is a powerful metaphor, but does it tell us what the victims suffered?

 Not only do metaphors fall short of communicating, argued Sontag, they also miscommunicate.

 Illnesses have always been used as metaphors to enliven charges that a society was corrupt or unjust.
 Traditional disease metaphors are principally a way of being vehement; they are, compared with the modern metaphors, relatively contentless. … Particular diseases figure as examples of diseases in general; no disease has its own distinctive logic.
 Disease imagery is used to express concern for social order and health is something everyone is presumed to know about.
-Such metaphors do not project the modern idea of a specific master illness, in which what is at issue is healthy itself.
+Such metaphors do not project the modern idea of a specific master illness, in which what is at issue is health itself.

 While TB takes on qualities assigned to the lungs, which are part of the upper, spiritualized body, cancer is notorious for attacking parts of the body (colon, bladder, rectum, breast, cervix, prostate, testicles) that are embarrassing to acknowledge.
 Having a tumor generally arouses feelings of shame, but in the hierarchy of the body’s organs, lung cancer is felt to be less shameful than rectal cancer.
 And one non-tumor form of cancer now turns up in commercial fiction in the role once monopolized by TB, the romantic disease which cuts off a young life.

 Sontag herself struggled with multiple occurrences of breast cancer.
-(For more on Sontag’s death and her reluctance to release her body to cancer read Katie Riophe’s wonderful Violet Hour.)
+(For more on Sontag’s death and her reluctance to release her body to cancer, read Katie Riophe’s wonderful Violet Hour.)

 When I think about the metaphors we use for Covid, we treat it in bulk and it becomes quite dehumanizing: number of cases, deaths, hospital admissions, symptoms etc. We talk about the illness, the society, the governments, the countries, everything in aggregate in order to highlight its magnitude.
 2